antonmi/job_reactor/README.markdown

 end
 ```

-This code runs EventMachine reactor loop (in the main thread: there is a difference between `run` and `run!`).
+This code runs EventMachine reactor loop (in the main thread: this is the difference between `run` and `run!`).
 And start the Node inside the reactor.
 When node starts it:
 * parses the 'reactor jobs' files (recursively parse all files specified in JR.config[:job_directory] directory, default is 'reactor_jobs' directory) and create hash of jobs callbacks and errbacs (see [JobReator jobs]);